josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 Another advantage of using 'tools install' is that if they are big (like Ansible), or you have a slow network connection, you only install once and next time you call it, is there.

-Last trick for this section, if you installed several python tools using uv, you can upgrade them all in one shot as well with the `--upgrade` flag:
+The last trick for this section, if you installed several Python tools using uv, you can upgrade them all in one shot as well with the `--upgrade` flag:

 ```shell
 [josevnz@dmaf5 ~]$ uv tool upgrade --all